 Dating from the 1550's, Charlecote is a Tudor house of immense character set in a 180 acre park, and home to the Lucy family for over 700 years.
 The house sits on the banks of the River Avon and enjoys views across a landscape massaged by Capability Brown during the mid 1700's.

 Although Elizabethan in appearance and dating from the period, much of the external fabric of Charlecote is actually Victorian.
 When George Lucy inherited Charlecote in 1823, he set about removing the modifications made by successive generations of Lucy's, to restore the house to the Elizabethan style.
 He also extended the house and added outbuildings.
 The gatehouse is the only original Elizabethan building at Charlecote Park.
-Explore the grounds in the 360 degree panoramas below:
+Explore the grounds in the 360 degree panoramas above.

 Queen Elizabeth stayed at Charlecote Park for two nights in 1572, staying in what is now the drawing room.
 The Queen's arms are carved on the entrance porch celebrating her visit.